Last updated on: September 30th, 2022

 Labor Requirements

-The Labour Law in Saskatchewan is regulated mainly by The Saskatchewan Employment Act,1978.
-The Act governs the terms and conditions of employment such as working hours, holidays and rest periods, wages, overtime, employment relationships.
-The other acts that govern employment relationships are the Workers Compensation Act,1979, The Saskatchewan Human Rights Code, 2018, etc.
+The Labour Law in Saskatchewan is regulated mainly by The Saskatchewan Employment Act, of 1978.
+The Act governs the terms and conditions of employment such as working hours, holidays and rest periods, wages, overtime, and employment relationships.
+The other acts that govern employment relationships are the Workers Compensation Act, of 1979, The Saskatchewan Human Rights Code, of 2018, etc.

 Hours & Pay Regulations